The Impact of Customer Journey Hijacking on eCommerce Q4 Sales in the US

 Fill in the form below and read the next chapters!

-Online Journey Hijacking, a Real Threat to Online Retailers
+Customer Journey Hijacking, a Real Threat to Online Retailers

-Online journey hijacking exists across the web, yet the majority of retailers are unaware of this major threat to revenue.
+Customer Journey Hijacking exists across the web, yet the majority of retailers are unaware of this major threat to revenue.
 Unauthorized product ads that are injected into consumer browsers compete with retailers, distracting prospects from their offerings and cutting directly into their revenue.
 On top of all this, the customer experience is harmed by the distracting and sometimes unsavory content littered across the site.

 The following examples include screenshots of infected browsers and illustrate how customers will experience retailer sites: